Christopher McIntyre

 Clin Kidney J · 2022

-Researchers used specialized magnetic resonance imaging to measure the concentration of sodium stored in the skin of patients receiving hemodialysis and peritoneal dialysis.
-They found that higher levels of skin sodium were associated with a significantly increased risk of death and major heart-related events, independent of traditional risk factors like age or blood sodium levels.
-In patients on hemodialysis, skin sodium levels were specifically linked to the sodium concentration in the dialysis fluid, heart failure, and protein levels in the blood.
+Using advanced sodium magnetic resonance imaging, researchers measured the concentration of sodium in the skin of patients undergoing hemodialysis and peritoneal dialysis.
+They found that higher levels of skin sodium were strongly linked to a higher risk of death and major cardiovascular events, independent of age, sex, and blood sodium levels.
+In hemodialysis patients, higher skin sodium was specifically associated with the sodium concentration of the dialysis fluid, low blood albumin, and a history of congestive heart failure.

 Intravital microscopic observation of the microvasculature during hemodialysis in healthy rats.